CCCpeggy/Reservatio-system/Software Design Document/document.md

 The interface that user reserves a meeting room here, only allowing the users who have logged to access After the user selected the meeting room, it will send "get request" to the server side, the server side will reply for the reservation conditions of the meeting room selected by the user
 While the user switch the selected meeting room to others, it will send "get request" to the server side, the server side will reply for the reservation conditions of the date selected by the user
-After pressing "submit", it will sent "post request" to the server side, the server side will select the information following the option that is selected by the user, and new an reservation is recorded within the database
+After pressing "submit", it will sent "post request" to the server side, the server side will select the information following the option that is selected by the user, and the reservation will be recorded within the database

 **Record**